Should You Fear the Reaper Botnet?

 Should Reaper take the same track as Mirai and be leveraged to launch IoT-fueled DDoS attacks, it’s important to be protected.

-High-performance DDoS detection and mitigation are must-haves in the battle against IoT botnets and the sophisticated multi-vector DDoS attacks they power.
+High-performance DDoS protection are must-haves in the battle against IoT botnets and the sophisticated multi-vector DDoS attacks they power.
 Organizations need swift, surgical detection and rapid mitigation to ensure services aren’t disrupted and that legitimate traffic can still get through during wartime.

 It is imperative for DDoS defense solutions to understand traffic patterns and behaviors to block anomalous traffic while allowing real user traffic to continue to pass through.
 Identifying and analyzing threats quickly is also necessary.